NFDI4Energy/EFZN_rdm/README.md

 Depending on your field of expertise, there will be different data types relevant to your work.
 In your DMP, you can specify individual datasets and name their identifiers, file size, origin and so forth.

     {{0-1}}
-The data types you choose to publish have consequences for your Research Data Management in regard to the "Accessible", "Interoperable" and "Reusable" Criteria of the FAIR Guidelines.
+The data types you choose to publish have consequences for your Research Data Management in regard to the "Accessible", "Interoperable" and "Reusable" criteria of the FAIR Guidelines.

     {{0}}
 **1. Accessible**  --> Make sure that (meta)data are long-term accessible.